-We wish to acknowledge the efforts of our recent editions reviewers-distinguished academics, Oracle Java team members, Oracle Java Champions and other industry professionals.
+We wish to acknowledge the efforts of our reviewers-Oracle Java team members, Oracle Java Champions, other industry professionals and distinguished academics.
 They scrutinized the text and the programs and provided countless suggestions for improving the presentation.
+For this fifth edition they helped us get our new generative AI and objects-natural pedagogic approaches right.
 Any remaining faults in the book are our own.

-We appreciate the guidance of JavaFX experts Johan Vos and Carl Dea-and on previous editions, Jim Weaver, Jonathan Giles and Simon Ritter-on the three JavaFX chapters.
+We appreciate the guidance of JavaFX experts Johan Vos and Carl Dea (and for previous editions, Jim Weaver, Jonathan Giles and Simon Ritter) on the JavaFX GUI, graphics and multimedia Chapters 15-17.

-Twelfth Edition Academic and Professional Reviewers:
+Fifth Edition Professional and Academic Reviewers: